Nineteen Eighty-Four meets Tron, via The Office, in this boldly dystopian novel

 It is here we meet Théodore, who has amputated his own toes and must maintain a 30-degree angle to keep his balance.
 And Solveig, who is pregnant, though agents don’t usually have sex, as well as the artist Lazslo and self-mutilating Clara.
-And then there’s Hicks, the new agent, who seems strangely happy and occupies a cubicle that is strategically very important.
+And then there’s Hick, the new agent, who seems strangely happy and occupies a cubicle that is strategically very important.

 The battle for key territory is heating up, and the agents aren’t sure which of them will make it out alive.
 If, indeed, that’s what any of them want…

 The author of the acclaimed The Laws of the Skies turns his hand from literary horror to futuristic dystopianism in this unforgettable marriage between The Office, Nineteen Eighty-Four, and Tron.

 “Unflinching in its savagery, the nightmarish poetry of this modern Lord of the Flies is undeniable. ” —Publishers Weekly starred review on The Laws of the Skies